s-sakti/data_indsp_news_tts/README.md

-# INDspeech_NEWS_TTS
+# INDspeech5: INDspeech_NEWS_TTS

 This is a speech dataset for developing an Indonesian text-to-speech synthesis system.
 The data was developed by [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/) under the [Asian speech translation advanced research (A-STAR) project](https://www.sciencedirect.com/science/article/pii/S0885230811000404).

 ## Text and Speech Resources

 The raw text source is based on Indonesian daily news and travel expression.
 We then selected phonetically-balanced sentences from the raw text data, which was assumed to cover almost all phonetic contexts used in the Indonesian language.
-A total of 2,012 sentences are produced using the greedy search algorithm.
+A total of 2,012 sentences are produced using [the greedy search algorithm](https://www.internationalphoneticassociation.org/icphs-proceedings/ICPhS2003/papers/p15_3145.pdf).
 The table below shows the number of units and coverage rate.

 |       Phone     | # Units | Coverage |
 | --------------- | ------- |--------- |